KeranenEelis10/KeranenEelis10/README.md

-- 🔭 Currently finishing my last mandatory courses and applying to internships
+- 🔭 Starting my thesis in August and applying to jobs at the moment
-- 🌱 Learning typeScript at the moment
+- 🌱 Learning more about C# right now
 - 📫 How to reach me: LinkedIn
 - ⚡ Fun fact: I have never tasted omlette 🍳